rangle/ngcourse/handout/01-introduction.md

 };
 ```

-A typically JavaScript application would have both a global scope and function (local) scopes.
+A typical JavaScript application would have both a global scope and function (local) scopes.

 Global variables are defined outside of functions and can be accessed throughout the application.
 Function variables can only be accessed within the function.

-First Class Functions
+##First Class Functions

 In JavaScript, functions are first class citizens.
 Functions can be passed into other functions
 as parameters and a function can be returned from another function.